Rules & Tips

 Pitfalls to avoid when leasing hunting land

-Being an outfitter in Ohio and being involved in leasing land in many states for 25 years I have learned some things to watch out for.
+Being an outfitter in Ohio and being involved in leasing land in many states for the last 10 years I have learned some things to watch out for.

 The first place to start is to decide if a lease is the right choice for you.
 I tell my client that if they are only going to hunt a week or so, then you’re probably better off to find a good outfitter to hunt with.
 Also look at the driving time and be honest with yourself, are you really going to have the time it takes to use the lease.
 Many forget to think about the cost of lodging and meals when planning there hunting adventures.
 Another concern is who will patrol the land and plant food plots or fill corn feeders if you’re allowed to use them in your state?